ethereum/EIPs/EIPS/eip-draft_extension_enr_client.md

 The "client" entry is proposed to be added to ENR following the specifications in EIP-778.
 This entry is optional and can be omitted by clients that choose not to disclose such information.
 The key for this entry is `"client"`.

+This string must be encoded using the ASCII standard.

 The value for this entry follows the structured string format:
 ```
 Client Name / Version [/Build Version]